fatkodima/sidekiq-iteration/guides/best-practices.md

 # Best practices

+## Considerations when writing jobs

+* Duration of `#each_iteration`: processing a single element from the enumerator builded in `#build_enumerator` should take less than 25 seconds, or the duration set as a timeout for Sidekiq.
+It allows the job to be safely interrupted and resumed.
+* Idempotency of `#each_iteration`: it should be safe to run `#each_iteration` multiple times for the same element from the enumerator.
+Read more in [this Sidekiq best practice](https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional).
+It's important if the job errors and you run it again, because the same element that errored the job may be processed again.
+It especially matters in the situation described above, when the iteration duration exceeds the timeout: if the job is re-enqueued, multiple elements may be processed again.

 ## Batch iteration

 Regardless of the active record enumerator used in the task, `sidekiq-iteration` gem loads records in batches of 100 (by default).